wale-lvl/homelab/setup/windows10-setup.md

 ## Network Configuration

 - Adapter 1 → NAT Network (`Null`)
-- Ensures internet access and communication with other lab VMs
+- Ensures internet access and communication with other VMs

 ## Role in Lab